mlaursen/react-md/docs/README.md

 and still send keyboard commands to one of the scripts, all would be set.

 This was mostly fixed by using [webpack-isomorphic-tools](https://github.com/catamphetamine/webpack-isomorphic-tools) with my server.
-There are probably better wasy of doing this now like [next.js](https://github.com/zeit/next.js/), but I am not a fan of their documentation at the time so I never bothered learning. (_I'm so sorry_)
+There are probably better ways of doing this now like [next.js](https://github.com/zeit/next.js/), but I am not a fan of their documentation at the time so I never bothered learning. (_I'm so sorry_)

 ### Testing SSR